John Kirkham Law

 As with residential and mixed-used communities, commercial and industrial common interest developments benefit from periodic governing document updates.

 particularly important for business communities.
-This is because, as of 2014, commercial and industrial developments are no longer subject to the Davis-Stirling Act.
-Instead, they are controlled by California's Commercial and Industrial Common Interest Development Act (Civil Code §§ 6500-6876).
+This is because commercial and industrial developments are no longer subject to the Davis-Stirling Act.
+Instead, they are now controlled by California's Commercial and Industrial Common Interest Development Act (Civil Code §§ 6500-6876).

 Unfortunately, many

-commercial and industrial developments continue to operate using pre-2014 governing documents.
-These documents reflect the Davis-Stirling Act and thus force business boards and owners to continue following costly and time-consuming residential operating practices.
+commercial and industrial developments continue to operate using Davis-Stirling Act governing documents.
+These documents are legally obsolete and force business boards and owners to continue following costly and time-consuming residential operating practices.
 For such developments, an update is the only way to take full advantage of the Commercial Act's beneficial deregulation.

 Please contact me today to request an update proposal.